mattrondel/D415/Glossary_and_Acronyms.md

 Bonus: not mentioned in material
 NFVI

-RBAC - Role Based Access Control is used to create differentiated access based on entitlement to administer a network device or controller?

 Service chaining - multiple VNFs map together in a process called service chaining for seamless fully functional communication services